sreher/au-cooking-events/README.md

 # Cooking Events

 ## Short Summary
-A Delivery versus Payment (DVP) contract built for the Ethereum blockchain that facilitates over the counter(OTC) settlements between two parties.

-## Szenario
-this project is about handling community cooking events onchain.
-imagine you will enjoy a cooking event in your town with interesting people.
-To realise this register to a cooking event, and you only know that there are people invited from a friend of you, who send you a link to this event.
-you will cook together a three-course menu for an evening and get to know each other
-before the event has started, you don't see who is participating, you don't see what will be the meal, you don't see where the event will happen
-But you are curious and register and wait for the event.
-24 hours before the event starts you can see on the event which role you have and where the event will happen.
-The roles in an event:
-There is one host with a kitchen, there the event will happen
-There are different other roles corresponds to the meals - starter, main dish and dessert These roles have to choose a recipe, buy the ingredient and take that to the evening.
-All the participants will meet in the kitchen of the host and start preparing the meals, drinking some wine and have a good time.
+A Event Management System for Cooking Events built on the Ethereum blockchain that makes it very easy to organise a nice evening together with friends.

+## A 3-course barbecue menu near your home

+Welcome to the innovative world of onchain community cooking events!
+Our project aims to revolutionize the way people come together to cook, socialize, and enjoy delicious meals.

+Envision yourself into a cooking event in your town, surrounded by intriguing individuals, all ready to embark on a culinary adventure.
+To join, you simply register for the event through a link shared by a friend.
+But here's the twist: until the event begins, participants remain in suspense.
+You won't know who else is attending, what's on the menu, or even where the event will take place.
+It's an exhilarating mystery that piques your curiosity and anticipation.

+Then, 24 hours before the event commences, the veil is lifted.
+You discover your role for the evening and the location of the event.
+Roles vary from the gracious host, who opens their kitchen for the gathering, to contributors responsible for crafting delightfully courses such as starters, main dishes, and desserts.
+Each role involves selecting recipes, supplying ingredients, and bringing them to the event.

+As the appointed time arrives, participants converge in the host's kitchen, ready to collaborate, create, and connect.
+Amidst chopping, frying, and simmering, conversations flow, wine is enjoyed, and bonds are formed.
+It's not just about cooking; it's about the joy of shared experiences and communal moments.

-48 hours after the event starts, the participants can withdraw their event deposit - minus the cost of the event.
+Following the event, participants can withdraw their event deposit, minus an event compensation.
+This ensures accountability and transparency, reinforcing trust within the community.
-In the end it will be a nice experience for all.

-## Use Cases
+Ultimately, our project promises to deliver unforgettable experiences, where strangers become friends, and meals become memories.
+Join us as we blend the excitement of onchain technology with the warmth of communal cooking, creating an enriching journey for all involved.

+## Technical use cases of the contract
 * create an event
-* The owner can cancel the event until it has not started
 * people can register until 24 hours event starts and free seats are available, minimum are 4 seats
 * people deposit money to participate and pay for the ingredience of the meals
 * people can unregister until 24 hours before the event without losing their event fee